openmm/openmm/docs-source/usersguide/application.rst

 with constraints (typically :code:`constraints=AllBonds`\ ), this often allows a further increase in integration step size.

+.. _integrators:

 Integrators
 ===========

 OpenMM offers a choice of several different integration methods.
 You select which one to use by creating an integrator object of the appropriate type.
-Detailed descriptions of all these integrators can be found in Section :ref:`integrators-theory`.
+Detailed descriptions of all these integrators can be found in Chapter :ref:`integrators-theory`.
 In addition to these built in integrators, lots of others are available as part of the `OpenMMTools <https://openmmtools.readthedocs.io>`_ package.